melihbodur/Footballer_transfer_fee_prediction/README.md

 I extracted the data of 1,700 footballer  and developed the "footballer transfer fee prediction ​project with machine learning" using the data of these players.
 In this project, you can learn footballer transfer fee by entering features of footballer to interface in current transfer market.
 I used the 2019 and 2020 data because 2020 and 2021 seasons are not yet over0 season

-if you need dataset, send an email to melihbdr.1995@gmail.com

 ## You can watch the details of the project on my youtube channel